-The next offerings of The Westchester Course is planned for November, 2017 in Briarcliff, NY.
-Please contact email@example.com directly for more information, and registration materials.
+The next offering of The Westchester Course is planned for October, 2018 in Briarcliff Manor, NY.
+Please contact email@example.com directly for more information and registration materials.
 Thank you.

 The Westchester Course has developed over a number of years in response to a recognized need among health professionals who provide travel health services to diverse population groups.
 The course is specifically designed to address the process and content of the pre-travel consultation and includes not only content about immunizations, malaria, altitude illness and other non-vaccine preventable health and safety issues, but also information about practice management, legal issues in travel health and professional development.
 In response to the ISTM Certificate in Travel Health Examination, the course also provides an introduction to the ISTM Body of Knowledge.
-Emerging standards of care for U.S. travel health care are also addressed.
+Emerging standards of care for U.S. travel health care are addressed.

 Most clinicians are self-taught in this growing field.
 Many health professionals have added travel health services to their primary professional role- in private practice, college health, occupational health, ambulatory care, community health, etc. To date, no formal program for travel health education exists within a U.S. academic setting.
 Over the years, health professionals have looked to conferences, texts and journal articles for their basic and advanced learning needs in this field.